-Measuring and Ordering
+Step 2: Measuring and Ordering

-Our fleet of Semi Trailers delivers direct from the farm to your door from Monday to Saturday.
+Our fleet of Semi Trailers delivers directly from the farm to your door from Monday to Saturday.
 Deliveries are usually in the morning so that your turf can be laid fresh on the day of delivery.

 Our Drivers will contact you on the afternoon prior to the next day’s delivery with a delivery time.

-Our Truck mounted forklifts drop the turf curbside and if required will place the turf where instructed.
+Our Truck mounted forklifts drop the turf curbside and if required, will place the turf where instructed.
 Deliveries to be placed inside a property boundary require the signing of a waiver by the property owner.
 Click on this to print a copy of the delivery waiver.
 Please get this signed by the owner and return it to us prior to delivery.

-Fertilizer should be applied on a regular basis all year round.
+Fertilizers should be applied on a regular basis all year round.
 Our professional lawn supply team can advise which fertiliser will suit your instant turf type and budget.
 Small applications at frequent intervals give the best results.

-For example, 1 ½kg/100m2 per month of lawn fertilizer will keep your new lawn in an active healthy condition.
+For example, 1 ½kg/100m2 per month of lawn fertilizer will keep your new lawn in an active, healthy condition.